narukoshin/blog/Guitar/Pitch shifting.md

 ## 1. What is pitch shifting?

 Pitch shifting is a powerful tool in music production that allows you to change the pitch of an audio signal without altering its duration.
 Whether you're creating harmonies, correcting pitch, or crafting unique soundscapes, pitch shifting opens up a world of creative possibilities.
-In other words, you can change guitar tuning without turning guitar tuning pegs.
+In other words, you can change guitar tuning without turning the guitar tuning pegs.
 Wow, magic! 🧙‍♂️

 Because this is a topic about guitars, we will talk about how you can use pitch shifting to alter the pitch of your guitar signals without changing their tempo, helping create harmonies, dive into different tunings, or explore unique soundscapes.